-- Handful of parsley
+- A handful of parsley

-- Optional: bay leaves, garlic, rosemary, thyme
+- Optional: bay leaves, garlic, rosemary, and thyme

 - Remove the meat from the chicken and save for another use.

-- After the long cooking period, remove the large pieces of bone and veggies with a slotted spoon.
+- After the long cooking period, remove the large pieces of bone and the veggies with a slotted spoon.
 Strain the broth through a fine mesh sieve into a large bowl.
 Let the broth cool a bit before transferring to airtight containers or jars.
 Alternatively, the entire bowl can be chilled and transferred later to containers.
 To remove the layer of fat, chill and scrape off with a slotted spoon.

 - Broth will keep for about 1 week in the fridge or several months in the freezer.